-- 1. A minimum of 60 semester hours. - 2.
-At least 50% of the degree program must be traditional academic credit (excludes credit by correspondence, challenge exams, etc.). - No more than 25% of the degree may be earned using portfolio-based credit.
-(See Cross Discipline Courses for additional information.) - At least 25% of the credit hours required for the degree must be completed in residence with Troy University. - Nine semester hours must be completed in residence at Troy University in the major area of concentration.
+- 1. A minimum of 60 semester hours. - At least 50% of the degree program must be traditional academic credit (excludes credit by correspondence, challenge exams, etc.). - No more than 25% of the degree may be earned using portfolio-based credit.
+(See Cross Discipline Courses for additional information.) - At least 25% of the credit hours required for the degree must be completed in residence with Troy University.
+See the Academic Evaluation available on Trojan Web Express. - Nine semester hours must be completed in residence at Troy University in the major area of concentration.
 (See Residency Credits for additional information.)